directus/directus/docs/cloud/accounts.md

 ## Reset Password

 ![User Account](https://cdn.directus.io/docs/v9/cloud/accounts/accounts-20220322A/reset-password-20220322A.webp)

+To reset your password, follow the steps below.

 1. Click <span mi icon>account_circle</span> in the Dashboard Header to enter your Account Page.
 2. Click **"Send Reset Link"**.
 An email will be sent to reset password.